cierelabs/json-complete/README.md

 #### Unsupported Types

 Several types of objects are intentionally not encodable or decodable.
-Even if a particular object is not supported, any attachments to that object that can be encoded and decoded will be when `safeMode` is enabled.
+Even if a particular object is not supported, any attachments to that object that can be encoded and decoded will be when `compat` is enabled.
 However, the object's value itself will be stored as an empty object.

 Objects may be skipped for one of several reasons: